-This week we are excited to share another story from our Young Debt-Free Families interview series.
-Mr. AR from Accidentally Retired joins us to share his family’s debt free living story.
+We are excited to share another story from our Young Debt-Free Families interview series this week.
+Mr. AR from Accidentally Retired joins us to share his family’s debt-free living story.
 As a busy former CEO, Mr. AR and family found themselves in a situation where they could actually step back from work and retire early.

 From CEO to Accidentally Retired – Debt Free Living Interview